How To Improve Basement Air Quality

 2. Install HVAC System To Improve Ventilation

-The ventilation system exchanges fresh air in and prevents air from getting stale.
-Very useful in dealing with the basement’s poor ventilation, where stale air can lead to adverse health effects.
-The downside with HVAC or exhaust fan is the need for a qualified HVAC technician to perform the installation.
+Basements are infamous for poor air circulation, where dirty air gets trapped indefinitely, resulting in the stuffy feeling of everything you step foot in.
+Installing the ventilation system help exchange fresh air and prevents air from getting stale.
+Very useful in dealing with the basement’s poor ventilation, where dirty basement air can lead to adverse health effects.
+The downside with an HVAC or exhaust fan is the need for a qualified HVAC technician to perform the installation.
 You will have to incur the expensive cost along with the necessity of hacking and drilling.
-An air purifier is a cheaper and quicker alternative to improve basement ventilation.
+Again, an air purifier is a cheaper and quicker alternative to improve basement air quality.
+We highly recommend getting one, even if you have a good ventilation setup.

 3. Keep It Dry (With A Dehumidifier)

-In comes a dehumidifier that can absorb excess moisture in the basement and maintain the ideal humidity level between 30% to 50%.
-Without a favorable habitat for mold and mildew, the microorganisms will not spread and survive.
+In comes a dehumidifier that helps reduce dampness in the basement and improve poor air quality.
+It absorbs excess moisture in the basement in order to maintain the ideal 30-50% humidity level.
+Without a favorable habitat for mold, the microorganisms will not spread and survive.
 However, not all dehumidifiers are created equal.
 Only use a refrigerant dehumidifier with enough moisture removal capacity to cover the entire basement area.
-Opt for models with a direct drainage option that diverts the water straight to a floor drain rather than having to empty the water tank every 1-2 days.
-If the basement can reach a freezing temperature, make sure the dehumidifier comes with a built-in defrost function to protect the coils.
+Opt for models with a direct drainage option that diverts the water straight to a floor drain to save you the effort of emptying the water tank every 1-2 days.
+If the basement can reach a freezing temperature, ensure the dehumidifier comes with a built-in defrost function to protect the coils.

 4. Seal Cracks And Gaps

-To prevent polluted air and moisture from flowing in or escaping, use masking tape, glass adhesive, or plastic cover to seal the cracks.
-Works great on windows with condensation, stress cracks, pressure cracks, or impact cracks, and leaky pipes.
-If there are gaps on the basement foundation wall or floor, seal it with cement, caulk, expanding foam before the gaps expand over time.
+An important but often overlooked step.
+To prevent polluted air from flowing inside or clean air from escaping, use masking tape, glass adhesive, or plastic cover to seal stress/ pressure/ impact cracks.
+Apply the same sealing on windows with condensation issues and leaky pipes.
+If gaps exist on the basement foundation wall or floor, seal it with cement, caulk, and expanding foam before the gaps expand over time.

 5. Keep Windows And Doors Closed